-STAGE 1: GETTING STARTED

-Step 1: Who are we together?
+Reflecting Concept Mapping Thinking about Thinking Reflecting Back - Looking Forward Let's look back at the steps we have taken on our journey so far: Reflective Question Summary STAGE 1: GETTING STARTED 00000 Step 1: Who are we together?
 Step 1: We used context Circles for looking at the context of Your school community.
 We Identified 6 Key Points to Thinking for our use.
+Step 9: What are you Reflections at this time.
 Step 2: Why a thinking school?
 Step 2: We thought about the need and reasons for developing school focused on thinking.
-Step 3: What is the vision?
+8 Step 3: What is the vision?
 Step 3: We introduced the vision of thinking FOR, OF and ABOUT thinking.
-Step 4: How do we do it?
+6 Step 4: How do we do it?
 Step 4: We offered 5 major phases for working together.

-Step 5: What does a thinking student look like?
+ExploringPathw ays Step 5: What does a thinking student look like?
 Step 5: We compared and considered the shift from "traditional" classrooms and a vision of thinking students.

-STAGE 2: EXPLORING PATHWAYS

-Step 6: How does change happen?
+STAGE 2: EXPLORING PATHWAYS Step 6: How does change happen?
 Step 6: We discussed 1st, 2nd, and 3rd order change in light of two case studies.
 Step 7: What are basic pathways?
 Step 7: We introduced Dimensions, and selected models and techniques for thinking.
 Step 8: How do we explore these pathways?
 Step 8: We used the jigsaw technique to explore and share ideas about the pathways.